euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 -  Use sharding for higher rate of writes and replication for higher rate of reads
 	- If faster writing is needed manual sharding can be implemented
 		- Sharding limitations: 1 write/sec per entity group = transaction throughput
-		- Split frequently updated entities ac
+		- Split frequently updated entities across multiple kinds
+- Reduce contention by
+	- Building a sharded counter
+		- Pick a shard at random to increment the counter
+		- To know the total count, read all counter shards and sum their individual counts

 **Indexes**
 - Built-in